yaxingwang/starter-hugo-research-group/content/publication/hyper-gan-transferring-unconditional-to-conditional-gans-with-hypernetworks/index.md

 ---
+title: "Hyper-GAN: Transferring Unconditional to Conditional GANs with HyperNetworks"
 abstract: Conditional GANs have matured in recent years and are able to generate high-quality realistic images.
 However, the computational resources and the training data required for the training of high-quality GANs are enormous, and